wp-blocks/cf7-antispam/readme.txt

 == Description ==
 Antispam for Contact Form 7 is an anti-bot plugin for your contact form, that without boring you with configurations, remove the spam from your mail.
-We have serveral method to detect fake users and an auto-learning mechanism based on a statistical "Bayesian" spam filter.
+We have several methods to detect fake users and an auto-learning mechanism based on a statistical "Bayesian" spam filter.
 So as your site receives spam and real emails, learn to distinguish between them!

 Basic Spam Filters: